kevinywlui/kevinywlui.github.io/index.md

 ---
 # Kevin Lui

-* I am a 4th-year graduate student working with [William Stein](http://wstein.org/).
+* I am a 5th-year graduate student working with [William Stein](http://wstein.org/).
-* My research is in computing BSD invariants of certain abelian varieties.
+* My research is in computations relating to modular abelian varieties.
+  Recently, I've been thinking a lot about Galois representations and isogenies.
 * I like [sage-ing](http://www.sagemath.org/), math-ing, and climbing.

 ## Teaching